 As I mentioned, ESG funds are abundant in the stock market.
 Although this is good news for active investors striving for social and environmental impact, it makes the choice difficult for beginners.

 If you know the mission you want to focus on but find it confusing to choose an ESG fund that’s right for you, don’t worry.
-Below, I’ve categorized and listed down some of the best ESG funds along with their salient features to help you make the right choice in no time.
+Below, I’ve listed some of the best ESG funds and their salient features to help you make the right choice quickly.

 ESG ETF Funds

 ETFs or exchange-traded funds are some of the best options for newbie investors.
-That’s because, along with reflecting the market reality sooner than actively managed funds, ETFs allow you to buy or sell your holdings at any point.
+That’s because ETFs allow you to buy or sell your holdings at any point and reflect the market reality sooner than actively managed funds.

-Similarly, because most ETFs are passively managed, they are quite cheaper than other ESG fund options.
-Despite being relatively new in the market to mutual funds and other investing techniques, ETFs provide efficient tax policies.
+Similarly, because most ETFs are passively managed, they are cheaper than other ESG fund options.
+Despite being relatively new to mutual funds and other investing techniques, ETFs provide efficient tax policies.

 If these aspects attract you, here are some options for the best ESG ETFs.